isabellezhang/deep-reinforcement-learning/p2_continuous-control/README.md

 ### Instructions

 Refer to `Continuous_Control_solution.ipynb` for instructions on how to train the agent and also watch a trained agent behaves in the environment.
 There are two other files `model.py`, `ddpg_agent.py` that supports the training of the agent.

+The code present in `Continuous_control_solution.ipynb`, `model.py`, and  `ddpg_agent.py` are modified based on ddpg framework from https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum